Hands-On Learning Activities for Children with ADHD, Autism, and Learning Differences

 Confidence grows when children feel successful, even in small ways.

-I remember feeling unsure of how to help my daughter when traditional methods weren’t working.
+I remember feeling unsure of how to help my daughter when traditional methods were not working.
 It was frustrating and exhausting at times.
-But once I started focusing on how she experienced the world—and adjusted how I taught—things slowly began to change.
+I kept wondering what I was missing.